meadowdata/meadowrun/docs/tutorial/jupyter_notebook.md

 In prior examples, we haven't seen the [`mirror_local`][meadowrun.Deployment.mirror_local] parameter specified explicitly because that is the default parameter for `deployment`.
-In this case, though, we want to specify an option: `working_directory_globs="**/*.ipynb`.
+In this case, though, we want to specify an option: `globs="**/*.ipynb`.
 By default, `mirror_local` will only copy `.py` files.
-The `working_directory_globs` option allows us to tell Meadowrun to sync other files, in this case Jupyter notebook files, along with our local code to the remote machine.
+The `globs` option allows us to tell Meadowrun to sync other files, in this case Jupyter notebook files, along with our local code to the remote machine.

 The `ports=8888` parameter tells Meadowrun to open the specified port on the EC2 instance/Azure VM/Kubernetes pod that we're running on.